iifl-logo

 Pursuant to Section 134(5) of the Act, the Directors of your Company, to the best of their knowledge and ability and based upon representations from the Management, hereby confirm that:

-• they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the
+they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-• they have prepared annual financial statements for year ended 31st March, 2024 on a going concern basis; • they have laid down internal financial controls for your Company, which are adequate and operating effectively; and
+they have laid down internal financial controls for your Company, which are adequate and operating effectively; and

-• they have been devised proper system to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+they have been devised proper system to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES

 All the contracts, arrangements or transactions entered into during the year under review by the Company with related parties were in ordinary course of business and on an arms length basis.
-Prior omnibus approval is obtained for related party transactions (RPTs) which are of a repetitive nature and entered in the Ordinary Course of Business and are at Arms Length.
-A statement on RPTs specifying the details of the transactions, pursuant to each omnibus approval granted, has been placed on quarterly basis for review by the Audit Committee.
+Prior omnibus approval was obtained for related party transactions (RPTs) which are of a repetitive nature and entered in the Ordinary Course of Business and are at Arms Length.

 Since all the Related Party Transactions that were entered into during the financial year were on arms length basis and in ordinary course of business.
 Therefore, the provisions of Section 188 of the Act are not applicable.
 Thus, the disclosure in Form AOC-2 is not required.
 Further, there are no materially significant Related Party Transactions during the year under review made by the Company with its Promoters, Directors, Key Managerial Personnel or other designated persons, which may have a potential conflict with the interest of the Company at large.

-As per the requirements of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, your Company has framed a policy on dealing with RPTs which can be accessed on the Companys website under the link: https://shilindore.com/wp-content/uploads/2024/01/2.-Related_Party_Transaction_Policy.pdf.
-This Policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions with the Related
+As per the requirements of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, your Company has framed a policy on dealing with RPTs which can be accessed on the Companys website under the link: https://shilindore.com/wp-content/uploads/2025/05/Related_Party_Transaction_Policy.pdf This Policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions with the Related Parties.

 AUDITORS